Shore Excursions and Tours

-You will be able to admire the suggestive shelves of the eighteenth-century Palazzo Rocca and you can end the walk with a tasting of the most typical products of Ragusa.
+You will be able to admirethe suggestive shelves of the eighteen-century Palazzo Rocca and you can end the walk with a taste of the most typical products of Ragusa.

-Modica is the ancient capital of the homonymous county, spreading over an extended plateau and adjacent valley.
+Modica is the ancient capital of the hononymous county, spreading over an extended plateau and adjacent valley.

-You can stroll through the ancient lanes and the picturesque stairs and visit the scenic Dome of San Giorgio, passing from the birthplace of Salvatore Quasimodo, nobel prize for Literature in 1959 and arriving on the Umberto l° avenue, delimited by suggestive baroque and neoclassical palaces , you will be able to visit the baroque church of San Pietro.
+You can stroll through the ancient lanes and the picturesque stairs and visit the scenic Dome of San Giorgio, passing from the birthplace of Salvatore Quasimodo, nobel prize of literature in 1959 and arriving on the Umberto l° avenue, delimited by suggestive baroque and neoclassical palaces, you will be able to visit the baroque church of San Pietro.

-Almost obligatory stop in one of the many bars for a “granita” or a tasting of the famous Chocolate of Modica or the “mpanatigghi” and other delicious typical products of Modica.
+Almost obligatory stop in one of the many bars for a “granita” or a taste of famous Chocolate of Modica or the “mpanatigghi” and other delicous typical products of Modica.

-During the enthralling promenade for the main course you will admire majestic convents, monasteries and refined baroque churches such as Santa Chiara, the imposing Cathedral, Saint Carlo and Saint Domenico
+During the enthralling promenade for the main course you will admire majestic convents, monasteries and refined baroque churches such as Santa Chiara, the imposing cathedral of San Carlo and San Domenico.

 Scicli, a baroque village in Sicily, nestled in the magnificient charm of Hyblean mountains.

-We cross the fascinating landscape full of steep limestone walls, carob trees, dry stone walls, churches and quarries and we come to the sight of what we would call a gem in the heart of Sicily.
+We cross the fascinating landscape full of steep limestone walls, carob trees, dry stone walls, churches and quarries and we come to the sight of whatwe would call a gem in the earth of Sicily.

-The initial visual impact can leave you speechless: we seem to be facing a meticulous and successful design of organic architecture.
+The initial visual impact can leave you speechless: we seem to be facing a meticulous and successfull design of organic architecture.

 The village stands at the crossroads of 3 valley with houses all over the cliffs, a large square at the bottom of a fiumara between ancient ecclesiastical buildings that crown more point.